Jordanians stage new anti-austerity protests

 “Our demands are bread, dignity and freedom,” chanted demonstrators as scuffles briefly broke out when some protesters sought to break a police cordon to march closer to the prime minister’s office.

+Unlike the summer protests in which the country’s unions played a major role, the renewed demonstrations have no clear leadership and many of those participating come from provincial towns hard hit by the economic downturn.

-They also say he has sought public support for tough economic measures while failing to curb lavish public expenditure and improve public services, and that he should resign.
+Demonstrators say Razzaz has sought public support for tough economic measures while failing to curb lavish public expenditure and improve public services, and that he should resign.

 Jordan suffers from high unemployment, with regional conflicts weighing on business confidence.
 Poor economic growth has reduced tax revenues, forcing Jordan to borrow heavily abroad and also to resort to more domestic financing.

-Reporting by Suleiman Al-Khalidi; Editing by Gareth Jones, Richard Balmforth
+Reporting by Suleiman Al-Khalidi; Editing by Toby Chopra